dataset¶

 return ctx

-get_partial_pipeline(ts, client, iri, parser=None, generator=None, distribution=None, use_sparql=None)
+get_partial_pipeline(ts, client, iri, context=None, parser=None, generator=None, distribution=None, use_sparql=None)

 ¶